The aim of the course is to provide the microeconomic foundations to

 The Human Capital

 The model of the education.
 Theory of the signals.
 The investment in

 Discrimination by the employers, discrimination by workers, consumers

 discrimination, statistical discrimination.

-Migrations, tournover and matching
+Migrations, tournover and matching and over education.

 G.J.
 Borjias, Economia del Lavoro, Brioschi Editore, 2010

 Capp.
 1,2,3,4,6, 8, 9,12